HolyFoxy/calculator-kalashnikov-av/README.md

 ## Development diary
 ### 13.03.25
 The initial configuration of remote developer's machine was performed.
 Server's folder and main file have been created

+### 14.03.25
+Simple server have been created with option to process GET request